Defining the Scope for an Internal Audit Project

 • Risk: A Risk represents the potential that an unexpected event may impact the organization.

-• On the Risk Overview pop-up, you can view, edit, or add Risk Details, Controls, Key Risk Indicators, Contributing Factors, Incident Type, etc. For further information on the Risk Overview pop-up, see the Configuring an Internal Audit Risk article.
+• On the Risk Overview pop-up, you can view, edit, or add Risk Details, Controls, Key Risk Indicators, Contributing Factors, Incident Type, etc. For further information on the Risk Overview pop-up.

 • Control: A Control is a tool or policy that manages risk.

-• On the Control Overview pop-up, you can view, edit, or add Control Details, Attachments, Sub Processes, Risks, Controls, etc. For further information on the Control Overview pop-up, see the Configuring an Internal Audit Control article.
+• On the Control Overview pop-up, you can view, edit, or add Control Details, Attachments, Sub Processes, Risks, Controls, etc. For further information on the Control Overview pop-up.

 • Test: A Test ensures existing controls are working or determines if a new control is required.

-• On the Test Overview pop-up, you can view, edit, or add Test Details, Attachments, Sub Processes, Risks, Controls, etc. For further information on the Test Overview pop-up, see the Configuring an Internal Audit Test article.
+• On the Test Overview pop-up, you can view, edit, or add Test Details, Attachments, Sub Processes, Risks, Controls, etc. For further information on the Test Overview pop-up.

 1. Uncheck the Checkbox beside an object you want to remove from the scope.
 By default, all objects are selected.
 Unchecking an object (e.g. process) in an upper node will automatically uncheck the objects (e.g., risk, controls, test) in the nodes below it.